-The Youth String Orchestra program is under way at the Neighborhood Guild and will have its student concert on December 16.
+The Youth String Orchestra program is under way at the Neighborhood Guild.

 The next Musica Dolce concert will occur in March, 2018.
 Stand by for updates.